jphill01/HACSim.R/README.md

 # HACSim.R

 A novel R simulation of haplotype accumulation curves.
+The present simulation can be employed in order to determine required sample sizes for DNA barcoding, specifically as pertaining to recovery of total haplotype variation for a species.

 Species haplotypes are treated as distinct character labels ("1", "2", ...), where "1" denotes the most frequent haplotype, "2" denotes the second-most frequent haplotype, and so forth.